-I made a lot of pasta salads, but, if I’m being honest, those are totally entrees or easy dishes to bring to a picnic or potluck more than anything that’s really all about the vegetables.
+I made a lot of pasta salads, (one of my favorites is Strawberry Spinach Pasta Salad with Orange Poppy Seed Dressing) but, if I’m being honest, those are totally entrees or easy dishes to bring to a picnic or potluck more than anything that’s really all about the vegetables.

 I started experimenting a while back with what a predominantly “green” salad would look like for me, and how it would fit into my repertoire of other dishes.
-I figured, it had to have that little something, something extra, whether that meant a delicious dressing or whether it was made more unique with the ingredients I chose to mix in.
+I figured, it had to have that little something, something extra, whether that meant a delicious dressing (for a dressing idea try my Chopped Autumn Salad with Apple Cider Dressing) or whether it was made more unique with the ingredients I chose to mix in.

 This Italian Green Salad is the best of both worlds: In this case this salad features mini pepperonis, chunks of delicious mozzarella, and sunflower seeds and a scrumptious Italian dressing made perfect with just the right amount of acid, sweet, salty, and spicy.

 HOW CAN I CUSTOMIZE THIS ITALIAN GREEN SALAD?

 Salads are great because they are so customizable.
 A little of this, a little of that, and you make yourself whatever suits your tastes.
 Plus, other than the dressing, there is really no need to measure the other ingredients, you can “toss” in all sorts of vegetables or take out ones you don’t like, in whatever amounts you see fit.